+Credits 5

+Weekly Contact Hours 6

+Meets Degree Requirements For

+Social Science

-Credits 5 Weekly Contact Hours 6 Meets Degree Requirements For Social Science understanding the Earth and the Universe.
+The WVC Earth Sciences Department is committed to offering comprehensive courses that promote understanding the Earth and the Universe.
 Courses range from those designed for the non-science major to Earth Science major transfer students in Geological Sciences, Astronomy, Meteorology, Climatology, and geological or hydrological Environmental Science.
 The department offers a wide variety of courses designed to meet the general educational, pre-professional and overall academic goals of WVC students.